 - A strong network, that can come from your school alumni network.

 Are you currently in high school or getting a degree?
 Please share your experience.
-Do you identify to some of the points of the article?
+Do you identify yourself with some of the points of the article?

 You graduated a long time ago, do you agree to any of these points, or do you have a different view?
 Please leave a comment in the section below.